yeatszhang/react-input-text/README.md

 ## License

-@mtfe/react-input-text is released under the MIT license.
+react-input-text is released under the MIT license.